Overreact4670/NextDNS-CLI-HA-Add-on/README.md

-# Home Assistant NextDNS CLI Add-on Repository
+# Home Assistant NextDNS CLI App Repository

 [![Add repository to HA](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2FOverreact4670%2FNextDNS-CLI-HA-Add-on)

-A Home Assistant add-on that runs the [NextDNS CLI](https://github.com/nextdns/nextdns) as a local DNS-over-HTTPS proxy on your Home Assistant machine.
+A Home Assistant app that runs the [NextDNS CLI](https://github.com/nextdns/nextdns) as a local DNS-over-HTTPS proxy on your Home Assistant machine.

 ## Why use this?

 Pointing your router's DNS directly at NextDNS works, but all traffic appears as a single external IP — you lose per-device stats and filtering.
-This add-on runs the CLI locally so every device on your network is identified individually by hostname, giving you full per-device visibility in the NextDNS dashboard.
+This app runs the CLI locally so every device on your network is identified individually by hostname, giving you full per-device visibility in the NextDNS dashboard.

-## Add-ons in this repository
+## Apps in this repository

 ### NextDNS CLI